hozana/next-translate-routes/README.md

 #### 2. Define your routes

-You can add a `_routes.json` file in the `pages` folder, and in the every subfolder where you want to define routes.
+You can add a `_routes.json`, or a `_routes.yaml`, file in the `pages` folder, and in the every subfolder where you want to define routes.

 Given a folder structure like so, you can add a `_routes.json` in `/pages/` and in `/pages/section/`.